 The ‘triple talaq’ has been abolished in 21 countries including a lot of Muslim majority countries like Saudi Arabia, Pakistan, Morocco but is still prevalent in India.
-Now even after 72-years of independence our Muslim sisters are still exploited and harassed by the man dominated society which is shameful side of the country.
-Triple talaq is not expected form a civil society.
+Now, even after 72-years of independence our Muslim sisters are still exploited and harassed by the man dominated society which is a shameful side of the country.
+Triple talaq is not expected from civil society.

-On one hand,the government also argues that when these practices are banned in Islamic theocratic countries, the practices could have absolutely no base in religion and are only prevalent to permit the dominance of men over women. and on the other hand
+On one hand,the government argues that when these practices are banned in Islamic theocratic countries, the practices could have absolutely no base in religion and are only prevalent to permit the dominance of men over women

-Triple talaq has been supported by the All India Muslim Personal Law Board (AIMPLB), a Non governmental body that supervises the application of Muslim personal law.
-It propagates that the State does not have the right to intervene in religious matters.They argued that triple talaq enjoys the status of fundamental rights as it is a part of Muslim personal law.
+On the other hand, triple talaq has been supported by the All India Muslim Personal Law Board (AIMPLB), a Nongovernmental body that supervises the application of Muslim personal law.
+It propagates that the State does not have the right to intervene in religious matters.They argue that triple talaq enjoys the status of fundamental rights as it is a part of Muslim personal law.

 There are three forms of talaq (divorce) in Islam: Ahsan, Hasan and Talaq-e-Biddat (triple or instant talaq).
 Ahsan and Hasan are revocable but Biddat is irrevocable.
 It allows a Muslim man to legally divorce his wife by uttering ‘talaq’ three times.
 Talaq is an Arabic word for divorce.
 A man can say talaq word 3 times and that will be an irrecoverable divorce.
 The pronouncements can be oral or written and in today’s time, it happens over internet, social media and even on WhatsApp.
 In the triple talaq practice, men don’t need to give any reason for the divorce and the wife’s presence is not mandatory at the time of the announcement.